gene-to-phenotype-predictions/bert_dna_weight/README.md

 Finally setup your own wandb account that will log the details of your execution.
 You can follow instructions here: https://docs.wandb.ai/quickstart

+## Data
+All data can be accessed [here](https://drive.google.com/drive/folders/1Exv-jo6RlcHdD5fPYqSA0v3TN0FGducF?usp=share_link) or by following the download instructions below from the original sources

 ## DNA Sequence to Weight

 For this model you need the following data files to be place into ./data/ folder